Replace AWS Access Keys with Short-Lived Credentials

 }

-Step 3 – Deploy a Vouch role
+Step 2 – Deploy a role

-All three patterns share the trust policy below.
 The *@example.com condition limits role assumption to anyone with a verified email in your domain (see Tips for restricting access for narrower patterns).

 Shared trust policy